 Jason Krompinger, PhD, Director of Quality Assurance, Training, and Service Development

 Dr. Krompinger is a clinical psychologist with expertise in treating obsessive compulsive and related disorders using cognitive behavior therapy and in psychophysiological research methods.
 At the OCDI, he is involved in training and supervising clinical staff, students, and early-career psychologists.
 He also helps oversee program development and evaluation.

-Jennifer Barnes, MD, Assistant Medical Director, OCDI for Adults
+Jennifer Barnes, MD, Assistant Medical Director, OCDI

 Dr. Barnes also provides care in the Clinical Evaluation Center and is involved with supervising medical students and residents.
 She has special interests in obsessive compulsive disorder and anxiety disorders in general, having completed her residency training at Brown University where she obtained specialty training in OCD.
 Prior to joining McLean, Dr. Barnes was engaged in the treatment of mental illness in both inpatient and outpatient environments.

 Michael Jenike, MD, Founder

 Dr. Jenike is the founder of the OCDI and the Obsessive Compulsive Disorders Clinic and Research Unit at Massachusetts General Hospital.
 He is recognized as a world-renowned researcher, having published over 200 articles on OCD and other topics.
 He is currently the principal investigator of an OCD longitudinal family study that seeks to examine the clinical, genetic, imaging, and neurocognitive areas of this disorder.